What is a credit score?

 - How long you have had your loan accounts open

-- How much of your available credit you are using
+- How much of your available credit you’re using

 - New applications for credit